XertroV/tm-mlfeed-race-data/MLFeed.autodoc.md

 Object exposing GhostInfos for each loaded ghost.
 This includes record ghosts loaded through the UI, and personal best ghosts.
-When a ghost is *unloaded* from a map, it's info is not removed (it remains cached).
+When a ghost is *unloaded* from a map, its info is not removed (it remains cached).
-Therefore, duplicate ghost infos may be recorded.
+Therefore, duplicate ghost infos may be recorded (though measures are taken to prevent this).
 The list is cleared on map change.

 ### GetKoData -- `const KoDataProxy@ GetKoData()`

-Your plugin's `KoDataProxy@` that exposes KO round information, and each player's , spawn info, and lists of players for each sorting method.
+Your plugin's `KoDataProxy@` that exposes KO round information, and each player's spawn info, and lists of players for each sorting method.
 You can call this function as often as you like -- it will always return the same proxy instance based on plugin ID.

 ### GetPlayersBestTimes -- `const array<uint>@ GetPlayersBestTimes(const string &in playerName)`